 10. Cotopaxi Allpa 35 L Travel Pack – Del Dia

-The Cotopaxi Allpa 35L is a colorful backpack made of repurposed fabrics.
-If looks could kill!
+The Cotopaxi Allpa 35L is a colorful backpack made of repurposed fabrics if looks could kill!

-The best thing about these is that each backpack is literally one of a kind – no two bags share the same colors or patterns!
+The best thing about these is that each backpack is one of a kind – no two bags share the same colors or patterns!
 It meets carry-on bag requirements for most airlines while still providing considerable space.

 Its suitcase-style opening makes packing and unpacking easier.
 Its interior is organized with one large zippered mesh compartment and subdivided into smaller compartments.
 It also has two zippered pockets on top.

 Although it is a travel backpack, it has an excellent suspension system, a padded hip belt, and an adjustable sternum strap.
-It has a small compartment on top for passports and other small essentials and a laptop sleeve that you can access externally to make security checkpoints easier.
+It has a small compartment for passports and other small essentials and a laptop sleeve that you can access externally to make security checkpoints easier.